 Sensitive Skin

-Whether you have dry, oily, or combination skin, you can still have sensitive skin.
-The key is to learn how to care for it properly by avoiding potential irritants and selecting gentle cleansers, moisturizers, and other skincare products.
-Below, we’re sharing the top tips you should know when building a daily regimen for sensitive skin.
+No matter your age or skin type—dry, oily, combination, or blemish-prone—you can still have sensitive skin.
+The key is to learn how to care for it properly by using skincare for sensitive skin.
+This includes avoiding formulas with potential irritants and selecting gentle cleansers, moisturizers, and other sensitive skin-friendly products.
+Below, we’re sharing what sensitive skin is, discussing different sensitive skin types, and answering an age-old question: How do I know if I have sensitive skin?

 Overview

-Sensitive skin is a common skin concern, affecting at least 60% of women and 50% of men to some degree, according to research.1 All skin types can experience sensitive skin—including oily, normal, dry, and combination skin.
-Sensitive skin requires extra-gentle care, regardless of whether your skin type is oily, normal, dry, or combination.
-It generally has a lower tolerance to cosmetic ingredients, which can result in stinging, burning, itching, and redness.
-Read on to discover what to look for (and what to avoid) when choosing sensitive skincare products suitable for each skin type.
+Sensitive skin is a common skin concern, affecting at least 60% of women and 50% of men to some degree, according to research.1 Reactive skin like this requires extra-gentle care, regardless of what skin type it is.
+It generally has a lower tolerance to cosmetic ingredients, which can result in stinging, burning, itching, and dryness, as well as redness, hives, scaling, peeling, and a rough texture.
+Read on to discover what to look for (and what to avoid) when choosing skincare for sensitive skin that’s suitable for each skin type.

 Basic Skincare Tips for Sensitive Skin

-- Avoid long, hot showers and limit bathing time to 5-10 minutes2
+- Avoid long, hot showers and limit bathing time to 5-10 minutes

 - Steer clear of highly-scented products and detergents